nayanamangalpalli/remove-oggy-java-example-/README.md

 ## Method

-The method first copies the values except oggy to a new Arraylist.
-Then previous arraylist is replaced with new ArrayList.
+The method first copies the values except oggy to a new Arraylist and previous arraylist is replaced with new ArrayList.